Corporation Tax: How and when to pay

 - 12 months late: Additional 10% of unpaid tax

-If your return is late three years in a row, the £100 penalties increase to £500 each.
+If your tax return is late three times in a row, the £100 penalty is increased to £500.

 Late payment penalties and interest